Family History

 Rev. James Anderson, born November 17, 1678 in Scotland.
 A Presbyterian minister who emigrated to Donegal, Pennsylvania, where he died in 1740.
 He is 10 generations back from Doris Vaughan Fulghum.

-Revolutionary War soldier Jesse Kirby married Sophia Chise, born in Scotland, around 1778 in Southampton, England.
-They then crossed the Atlantic, and Jesse enlisted in the Virginia militia in 1780.
-He lived to 95.
+Revolutionary War soldier Jesse Kirby married Sophia Choice, daughter of Tully Choice Sr. of Henry County, Virginia, on March 18, 1778.
+A DAR application claimed Sophia was born in Scotland, but her father’s will (1777) names her as a Virginia-born child.
+Jesse enlisted in the Virginia militia in 1780 and lived to 95.
 See the Kirby line

 Bailey Anderson (1754, Stafford County, Virginia) served in the Revolution as a Private, Indian Scout, Indian Spy, and was taken prisoner.
 He fought at the 96th District of South Carolina and in Virginia, and died in 1840 in Harrison County, Texas.
 Read his story